What’s a Payment Gateway?

 Types of Payment Gateway-

-- Undoubtedly, the Mobile optimization feature tops the list for many of us.
-And why not!
-Without proper mobile optimization, one could lose out to the potential business.
+- Mobile Optimization-Keeping current trends in mind, mobile optimization undoubtedly, tops the list for most of us.
+Without proper mobile optimization you could lose a major chunk of your potential business.

 - Customer Support- Every good payment partner believes in servicing their clients’ problems 24*7.
 Always look for a gateway that provides you customer support and solving your problems irrespective of what time of the day or night it is.

 Finding and integrating the right online payment provider is the key decision that you need to take for your business.
 By leveraging a payment solution built to fit the needs and demands of today’s customers, Atom has designed a unified payment platform that focuses on delivering enhanced online customer experience and provides a frictionless journey every time you decide to pay through our portal.